Quincy1994/smp2018/README.md

 - `train`: for training models
 - `figure`: for saving the visualization of models

-## Acknowledgment
+# Acknowledgment
-Thanks for all the efforts of my teammates in `GDUFS-iiip`, and we hope that more people can join in our labs: `Data Mining Lab in GDUFS`
+Thanks for all the efforts of my teammates in `GDUFS-iiip` We hope that more people will join in our labs: `Data Mining Lab in GDUFS(广外数据挖掘实验室）`